 Become a Certified Parent Coach

-Would you like a career that allows you to work with parents, foster parents, kinship parents and other caregivers, teaching them hands-on, here-and-now tools for bringing about rapid and dramatic improvement in their child’s behavior?
+Would you like to enhance your already established parent coaching or mental health career, or start a new one as a parent coach?
+Do you want to work with birth parents, foster parents, kinship parents and other caregivers, teaching them hands-on, here-and-now tools for bringing about rapid and dramatic improvement in their child’s behavior?

 Does the thought of being able to help parents and caregivers strengthen bonds while teaching children, with trauma histories and without, new and effective ways of interacting with their world appeal to you?
 How about lifting parents to their higher selves, so they can lift their children to theirs?